 Discuss with your Co-parent

-the best-laid plans of mice and men often go awry.
+The best-laid plans of mice and men often go awry.
 What you conceive of in your mind may never actually come to fruition due to the challenges associated with logistics and other constraints.
 Probably the most significant constraint when it comes to relocating after a divorce or child custody case is having the blessing of your Co-parent.
 Undoubtedly, this is a point of frustration for many people in your shoes.
 The reason why you went through the child custody or divorce case in the first place was to no longer must work in tandem with your Co-parent.
 However, the irony of going through one of these family law cases is that you are ending one relationship and beginning a completely new one.
 Coparenting with this same person is oftentimes a greater challenge than being married to him or her.

-We had asked this gentleman if he had yet spoken with his Co-parent about his desired move.
-He answered that he had not yet spoken with his Co-parent because he had wanted to run the idea past an attorney before doing so.
-We spoke to him at length about the challenges associated with his plan.
 I think that one aspect of the plan that he had not fully considered was that not only did the plan have to work for one weekend, but it had to work for every weekend from now to the point of his children graduating from high school or turning 18.
 Those were a lot of opportunities for something to go wrong.
 At the very least, that would mean him missing a weekend with his children.
 If the weather was bad and he couldn’t fly then that will be a missed weekend.
 Those are memories that he would lose with his children.

 At the other end of the spectrum, he had not considered that his Co-parent could potentially file an enforcement case against him for the missed weekends.
 This would mean losing future weekends and potentially having to pay attorney’s fees, court costs, and other penalties associated with the violation of his court order.
 All in all, the plan was beginning to seem like more of a challenge than this gentleman had thought of previously.
 The other attorney and I met with him initially and were not trying to be overly negative.
 We were only trying to bring up relevant issues that he may want to consider before he attempted to put his plan into motion.

-The difficulty in finding a middle ground in a relocation case is that there truly is no middle ground that could potentially satisfy him and his Co-parent.
+The difficulty in finding a middle ground in a relocation after divorce case is that there truly is no middle ground that could potentially satisfy him and his Co-parent.
 The children would be in Houston with his Co-parent.
 He desired to move to Dallas.
 It wasn’t as if the family could meet in the middle and decide to live somewhere together halfway between Houston and Dallas.
 This would serve the goals of no one and defeat the point of the modification.

 As we had previously discussed, this gentleman was in love and believe that he could find happiness in this new relationship and be able to maintain a strong relationship with his children.
 Eventually, he put his theory to the test and did speak with his Co-parent about the possibility of modification.
 Unsurprisingly, his Co-parent was not as excited as he was about the idea of him moving to Dallas to remarry.
 Despite him and his Co-parent not having a great relationship, this gentleman was very close with his children.
 The children loved to spend time with him and liked that both parents lived close together.
 A move to Dallas would disrupt this sense of cohesion and would negatively impact the family.